Jaffardev/Creative/README.md

                             throw new InvalidOperationException("The entity being updated no longer exists in the database.");
                         }

+                        // Merge the database values with the current values foreach (var property in entry.Metadata.GetProperties())
+                        {
+                            var proposedValue = entry.CurrentValues[property];
+                            var databaseValue = databaseValues[property];

+                            // You can choose a strategy here.
+For example, keep the user's proposed value: entry.CurrentValues[property] = proposedValue ?? databaseValue;
+                        }

-                        // Set the original values to the database values entry.OriginalValues.SetValues(databaseValues);
+                        // Set the original values to the database values to allow retry entry.OriginalValues.SetValues(databaseValues);

-                        // Optionally, you can merge the database values with the current values (optional)
-                        // entry.CurrentValues.SetValues(databaseValues);
                     }
                     else
                     {